cavenditti/llama-wRESTler/README.md

 Think of it like a [RESTler fuzzer](https://github.com/microsoft/restler-fuzzer) but with more llamas 🦙.

+> [!CAUTION]
+>
+> Current state: I'm still brainstorming ideas about what direction this should take.
+> It is somewhat usable but I'm experimenting and iterating very quickly (with a lot of vibe coding along the road).

 ## ✨ Features

 - **Automatic Test Plan Generation**: Analyzes your OpenAPI spec and creates a comprehensive test plan with proper endpoint ordering and dependencies